top of page

 D.A.
 Navoti is a multidisciplinary storyteller, composer, and writer of the Gila River Indian Community.

-The author of essays, stories, and the forthcoming memoir One Pima Pilgrim, his artistic work spans three landscapes — written, musical, and visual — a hybrid form exploring what it means to be Indigenous in the 21st century.
+The author of essays, stories, and multimedia exhibits, his artistic work spans three landscapes — written, musical, and visual — a hybrid form maximizing Indigenous futures.

-The recipient of the 2022 Artist Trust Fellowship award and a 2022 Artist Support Program residency at Jack Straw Cultural Center, D.A. also served as the 2022-23 Native-Artist-in-Residence at Seattle Rep. Previously, he was a writer fellow with Jack Straw Cultural Center and Hugo House, and his literary work has appeared in Homology Lit, Spartan, Indian Country Today, Cloudthroat, and elsewhere.
+Recipient of the 2022 Artist Trust Fellowship award and a 2022 Artist Support Program residency at Jack Straw Cultural Center, Navoti also served as Seattle Rep’s 2022-23 Native-Artist-in-Residence.
+He was a writer fellow with Jack Straw Cultural Center and Hugo House, and his literary work has appeared in Homology Lit, Spartan, Indian Country Today, Cloudthroat, and elsewhere.

-Navoti teaches business courses for Seattle Colleges, and he is a content strategist for nonprofit organizations.
-He is a descendant of Hopi, Zuni, Yavapai-Apache, and O’otham (Gila & Salt River) tribes and lives with his partner in Seattle, Washington.
+Navoti is a descendant of Hopi, Zuni, Yavapai-Apache, and O’otham (Gila & Salt River) tribes and lives with his partner in Seattle, Washington.

 Need a Short Bio?